INSIDE TRACK CONFERENCE

 An abstract book will be published as supplement to The Breast and will contain abstracts of the invited lecturers and those submitted by the participants that have been accepted for oral or poster presentation or for publication only.
-The best abstract will be selected and proposed for oral presentation (Free registration will be granted to the first author of the selected abstract).
-Oral presentation will be scheduled on 8 October while poster session will be scheduled on 7 October.
+The best abstracts have been selected and proposed for oral presentation (Free registration will be granted to the first author of the selected abstracts).
+Oral presentations will be scheduled on 8 October while poster session will be scheduled on 7 October.

 CME ACCREDITATION CERTIFICATES

-Travel grants are made available on a competitive basis.
+Travel grants have been made available on a competitive basis.

-ESO is particularly grateful to The Breast Cancer Research Foundation for having provided grants to support the participation of several participants.
+ESO is particularly grateful to the ABC Global Alliance, Amgen and the Breast Cancer Research Foundation for having provided grants to support the participation of several participants.